EricssonResearch/scott-eu/simulation-ros/doc/README.md

 ```

-2. Launch a rosfile that will open moveit and rviz
+2. Launch a rosfile that will bringout moveit and rviz to visualize and control the arm

 ```
 roslaunch turtlebot2i_description turtlebot2i_description_single_moveit.launch